 Throwing around statements like ‘space programme technology’ and ‘developed by NASA’ is all well and good, but it’s still easy to be dubious of such an amazing sounding product.
 Clean water on the go from any source?
 It sounds a little too good to be true!

 Well, the Water-To-Go bottle has been independently tested by three different laboratories and all of them confirmed that the filters eliminate over 99.9% of harmful contaminants in water.
 I’ve been using my bottle for several years since I first wrote this Water to Go review – and it definitely works for me.

 It really works!

-All water I’ve filtered through my bottle has tasted as clean as bottled water.
+All the water I’ve filtered through my bottle has tasted as clean as bottled water.
 Normally, I fill it up from taps and take the bottle out with me for the day.
 Once or twice, though, I’ve filled it from rivers or dodgy-looking pools.
-There was no bad taste, and I’ve never gotten a bad tummy from water I’ve filtered in this bottle.
+There was no bad taste, and I’ve never gotten a bad tummy from the water I’ve filtered in this bottle.